-Lead the Union on improving LGBT+ students’ experiences
+Lead the Union on improving LGBTQ+ students’ experiences

 Set and carry out annual objectives